Tombs of Süleyman and Roxelana

 The mosque was built between 1550 and 1557.
 Its setting and plan are particularly pleasing, featuring gardens and a three-sided forecourt with a central domed ablutions fountain.
 The four minarets with their 10 beautiful şerefes (balconies) are said to represent the fact that Süleyman was the fourth of the Osmanlı sultans to rule the city and the 10th sultan after the establishment of the empire.

-In the garden behind the mosque is a terrace offering lovely views of the Golden Horn.
+In the garden behind the mosque is a terrace offering lovely views of the Golden Horn and Bosphorus.
 The street underneath once housed the külliye's arasta (street of shops), which was built into the retaining wall of the terrace.
 Close by was a five-level mülazim (preparatory school).

 Inside, the building is breathtaking in its size and pleasing in its simplicity.
 Sinan incorporated the four buttresses into the walls of the building – the result is wonderfully 'transparent' (ie open and airy) and highly reminiscent of Aya Sofya, especially as the dome is nearly as large as the one that crowns the Byzantine basilica.

-The mihrab (niche in a minaret indicating the direction of Mecca) is covered in fine İznik tiles, and other interior decoration includes window shutters inlaid with mother-of-pearl, gorgeous stained-glass windows, painted muqarnas (corbels with honeycomb detail), a new and quite spectacular persimmon-coloured floor carpet, painted pendentives and medallions featuring fine calligraphy.
+The mihrab (niche in a minaret indicating the direction of Mecca) is covered in fine İznik tiles, and other interior decoration includes window shutters inlaid with mother-of-pearl, gorgeous stained-glass windows, painted muqarnas (corbels with honeycomb detail), a spectacular persimmon-coloured floor carpet, painted pendentives and medallions featuring fine calligraphy.

-Süleyman specified that his mosque should have the full complement of public services: imaret (soup kitchen), medreses , hamam, tabhane (inn for travelling dervishes), darüşşifa (hospital) etc. Today the imaret , with its charming garden courtyard, houses the Dârüzziyafe Restaurant and is a lovely place to enjoy a çay (tea).
-On its right-hand side (north) is a tabhane that was being restored at the time of research and on its left-hand side (south) is Lale Bahçesi, a popular tea garden set in a sunken courtyard.
+Süleyman specified that his mosque should have the full complement of public services: imaret (soup kitchen), medrese (Islamic school of higher studies), hamam, darüşşifa (hospital) etc. Today the imaret, with its charming garden courtyard, houses the Dârüzziyafe cafe and is a lovely place to enjoy a çay.
+On its right-hand side (north) is a tabhane (inn for travelling dervishes) that was being restored at the time of research, and on its left-hand side (south) is Lale Bahçesi, a popular tea garden set in a sunken courtyard.

-The main entrance to the mosque is accessed via Professor Sıddık Sami Onar Caddesi, formerly known as Tiryaki Çarşışı (Market of the Addicts).
-The buildings here once housed three medreses and a primary school; they're now home to the Süleymaniye Library and a raft of popular streetside fasulye (bean) restaurants that used to be tea houses selling opium (hence the street's former name).
-On the corner of Professor Sıddık Sami Onar Caddesi and Şifahane Sokak is the darüşşifa , also under restoration.
+The main entrance to the mosque is accessed from Professor Sıddık Sami Onar Caddesi, formerly known as Tiryaki Çarşışı (Market of the Addicts).
+The buildings here once housed three medreses and a primary school; they're now home to the Süleymaniye Library and a raft of popular streetside fasulye (bean) restaurants that used to be teahouses selling opium (hence the street's former name).
+On the corner of Professor Sıddık Sami Onar Caddesi and Şifahane Sokak is the darüşşifa, also under restoration.

 The still-functioning Süleymaniye Hamamı is on the eastern side of the mosque.

-To the right (southeast) of the main entrance is the cemetery, home to the tombs of Süleyman and his wife Haseki Hürrem Sultan (Roxelana).
-The tilework in both is superb.
-Peek through the windows of Süleyman's tomb to see jewel-like lights in the dome.
-In Roxelana's tomb, the many tile panels of flowers and the delicate stained glass produce a serene effect.
+To the right (southeast) of the main entrance is the cemetery, home to the octagonal tombs of Süleyman and his wife Haseki Hürrem Sultan (Roxelana).
+The tilework surrounding the entrances to both is superb and the ivory-inlaid panels in Süleyman's tomb are lovely.